 Versions - The

-wiring for the dial lamps starts from the +28vdc connection on pin 1-Front
+series wiring for the dial lamps starts from the +28vdc connection on pin 1-Front

-the AVC/MVC switch then proceeds through the two lamps in series then
+the AVC-MVC switch then proceeds through the two lamps in series then

 exits from the dial housing to the 200 ohm pot and the 60 ohm load.
 The

-parallel wiring for the lamps.
+then connected in parallel.
 The exiting wire on the right side is

 remove the added parallel wire between the two lamp sockets.
 Then move